COVID-19 Virus Testing (3/5/21)

 Return to Campus Assessment

-This assessment must be completed by all students, faculty and staff prior to the spring semester, including those who completed it prior to the fall semester.
+This assessment must be completed by all students, faculty and staff prior to the semester, including those who completed it prior to the fall semester.
 It can be accessed by visiting MyUSF or clicking the graphic below.

 Daily Symptom Check and CampusPass

-When you complete the daily survey and are approved to return to campus, you will receive a green check (CampusPass) that will allow you to enter USF facilities.
+When you complete the daily tracker and are approved to return to campus, you will receive a green check (CampusPass) that will allow you to enter USF facilities.
 Be prepared to show this CampusPass anywhere on campus.
 No one is allowed on campus without a CampusPass.

 Individuals returning to campus will also be placed in a pool for weekly random COVID-19 testing, which the university will continue to utilize as an important part of our disease-mitigation strategy.
 Those selected at random will receive specific instructions to receive a test.
 If you are selected, you must participate, unless you can provide a COVID-19 test result from within the past 14 days.

 You are also now required to self-report if you have tested positive for COVID-19 or have been exposed to someone who is COVID-19 positive.
-You should self-report through the Daily Symptom Checker app and notify your instructors and/or your supervisor.
+You should self-report through the Daily Symptom Tracker app and notify your instructors and/or your supervisor.

 All members of the USF community are encouraged to get tested if you develop any symptoms or have been exposed to someone with COVID-19.